-According to a recently released report, the state that debt collection agencies will only be allowed to call a person seven times in one week, but they can message that individual as much as they want via email and various messaging platforms.
+According to a recently released report, the new CFPB rules state that debt collection agencies will only be allowed to call a person seven times in one week, but they can message that individual as much as they want via email and various messaging platforms.
 The new rule did not address one significant issue, though.
 It did not do anything to enforce the rules about verifying the debt.
 Unfortunately, every year numerous people are contacted and harassed about debt that turns out is not theirs.

 Social media companies are currently reviewing how this rule will work and how it will affect their consumers.
 No other public statements about this issue have been released.
 Only time will tell how this will affect individuals and social media companies.

 Creditor harassment is something too many Tennessee residents deal with every day.
-The last thing anyone wants is another way for to get hold of them, but it has happened.
+The last thing anyone wants is another way for debt collectors to get hold of them, but it has happened.
 Thankfully, there are ways to put an end to creditor harassment and even hold collection agencies accountable for the harassment.
 An experienced bankruptcy law attorney may be able to offer advice on this topic, as well as help one determine the best way to achieve much-needed debt relief.